freedomofpress/securedrop-docs/docs/development/setup_development.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now you are ready to get your own copy of the source code.
-Visit our repository_ fork it and clone it on you local machine:
+Visit our repository_ fork it and clone it on your local machine.

 .. code:: sh

    git clone git@github.com:<your_github_username>/securedrop.git

+.. note:: The ``develop`` branch is the primary branch for development.
+Code
+   changes should be pushed to the ``develop`` git branch of our repository_.

 Using the Docker Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~